leolivier/knot-notes/README.md

 * Create a directory named knot-notes in the root of your http server
 * Download the [1.0.alpha-2 release](https://github.com/leolivier/knot-notes/raw/master/knot-notes-1.0.0-a2.zip) zip file,
 unzip it in the directory above.
-* If necessary, manage the server configuration so that the new directory can be accessed
+* If necessary, manage the server configuration so that the new directory can be accessed and manage fallback to index.html (see [server configuration](https://angular.io/docs/ts/latest/guide/deployment.html#!#fallback) on Angular documentation)
 * That's it!

 ###Server database